khulnasoft-lab/design.khulnasoft.com/contents/brand-messaging/brand-voice.md

 - Meet readers where they are — don't assume they know the technology or topics you're covering.
 - Explain but don't patronize.
-- Be [inclusive](https://handbook.gitlab.com/handbook/marketing/blog/#diversity-inclusion-and-belonging-dib-checklist-for-blog-writers) in your writing
+- Be [inclusive](https://handbook.gitlab.com/handbook/marketing/blog/#diversity-inclusion-and-belonging-dib-checklist-for-blog-writers) in your writing.

 | We are... | But we are **not**... |
 | ------ | ------ |